-- 1. Due to parking capacity, the maximum number of parked vehicles for an event at Station 8-1 (3506 Shincke Road NE) is forty-five (45); the Occupancy Limit is ninety-three (93).
+- 1. Due to parking capacity, the maximum number of parked vehicles for an event at Station 8-1 (3506 Shincke Road NE) is forty five (45); the Occupancy Limit is ninety-three (93).
 The Occupancy Limit for Station 8-3 (5046 Boston Harbor Road NE) is eighty-nine (89). - 2.
 Apparatus bays, mechanical and service rooms, offices and dormitory-kitchen areas of the station will be off limits to all non-Fire District personnel.
 Apparatus bays, and aprons, driveways and access must be kept clear of unauthorized vehicles at all times. - 3.
 The presence and/or use of tobacco, alcoholic beverages, firearms and controlled substances are forbidden in all District facilities and grounds at all times. - 4.
 Gambling shall not be permitted in any District facility at any time. - 5.
 No conduct will be allowed which disrupts normal District operations or disturbs the facility's neighbors.
 All users of the facility must comply with the noise control ordinances of Thurston County. - 6.
 Users will be responsible for ensuring that no damage is caused to the District facilities or contents.
 This includes complying with rules covering decorating, cleaning, etc. All applicants shall also assure that no damage is caused to adjacent property.
 Problems should be reported immediately to the District. - 7.
 If the facility is left in an unsatisfactory condition, the user organization agrees to pay for such costs to clean or repair damage as a result of their use.
-Any user organization creating such a situation will be denied subsequent use until all damaged items are restored to the Fire Chief's or designee's satisfaction. - 8.
-Facilities used shall be limited to those specified on the application; please do not allow participants to wander through the facility. - 9.
-Approximately 50 stacking chairs are available for your use.
+Any user organization creating such a situation will be denied subsequent use until all damaged items are restored to the Fire Chief's satisfaction. - 8.
+Facilities used shall be limited to those specified on the application; please do not allow participants to wander through the facility.

+- 9. Approximately 50 stacking chairs are available for your use.
 If additional tables or chairs are required for your function, you will need to provide them. - 10.
 Unless the user has made prior arrangements for room set-up, they shall be responsible for table and chair set-up and to return the room to its original configuration at the end of the event. - 11.
 A coffee maker is available for your use; you will need to supply coffee, cups, spoons, sugar, creamer, etc. Please clean coffee maker at the end of your function.
-Prior arrangements must be made with the District for coffee making purposes. - 12.
+Prior arrangements must be made with the District to provide access to the kitchen for coffee making purposes. - 12.
 If the event is approved for use of kitchen facilities, or specifically approved for banquet type functions, the user shall ensure that proper hygienic procedures are followed for storing, preparing and serving of food (including a valid permit from the Health Department if applicable) and all areas are properly cleaned after the food preparation and service.
-The user must submit, in advance of the event, a plan of the meal arrangements to the Fire Chief or designee for review and approval.
-A non-refundable cleaning fee of \$100 will be charged. - 13.
-Unless other specified by Items 11 and 12 above, the only light refreshment and/or foods appropriate to a mid-meeting break are allowed in the Meeting Room (i.e. fruit, donuts, and cookies).
-The users are

-- responsible for ensuring that the room is cleaned of any crumbs or spills and waste properly removed to provided waste cans prior to leaving the facility. - 14.
-Decoration or application of materials to walls or floors must be approved by the Fire Chief or designee in advance of the event. - 15.
+Users may use District owned appliances, however, any utensils, cookware, condiments or serving equipment must be provided by the user. - 13.
+Unless other specified by Items 10 and 11 above, the only foods appropriate to a mid-meeting break are allowed in the Meeting Room (i.e. fruit, donuts, and cookies).
+Lunch or dinner buffets are not permitted. - 14.
+Decoration or application of materials to walls or floors must be approved in advance of the event. - 15.
 All debris is expected to be cleaned up and any unusual spills shall be reported immediately to a District representative. - 16.
 Use of the facility is subject to immediate cancellation by the District due to emergency or unusual circumstances. - 17.
-All heating / air conditioning are pre-set and computer driven; please do not attempt to change any of the control units. - 18.
-Unless otherwise authorized by the Fire Chief or designee, the user must provide their own audio-visual (AV) aids, equipment and supplies necessary for their event; District AV assets are not available for use unless otherwise approved by the Fire Chief or designee.
+All heating / air conditioning are pre-set and computer driven; please do not attempt to change any of the control units.